There’s no denying the fact that French restaurants in Sydney are always in fashion.

 Popular Potts Point restaurant with a mighty fine wine cellar

-Capping off our list of top French restaurants in Sydney is Bistro Rex, an eatery that adores the simple things in life.
+Capping off our list of top French eateries in Sydney is Bistro Rex, a restaurant that adores the simple things in life.
 Chefs at this sophisticated MacLeay Street spot are experts at using exceptional Australian produce to whip up some sensational plates.
 Steak frites, rabbit terrine, rock oysters… need we say more?
 With a winning combination of great food, warm ambience and stunning decor, it’s no surprise to learn that a table reservation at Bistro Rex is often the hottest ticket in town.

 Opening Hours: Monday to Saturday: 12:00pm – 12:00am; Sunday: 12:00pm – 10:00pm